 6. Enter the newsletter content in the Description area.
 You can edit the already existing sample text, or delete it to enter new information.

-Note: As the option to set the text 'inline' has been removed, the text in the newsletter will not wrap around an image.
+As the option to set the text 'inline' has been removed, the text in the newsletter will not wrap around an image.
+Also, the insert table feature in the newsletter does not have the option 'No border'.

 7. Click the Preview button.
 Click the button 'Save & Preview'.
 This saves your changes and shows the Newsletter preview, where you can check for errors or improvements.